DerrickGold/Botty-McBotFace/README.md

 ## Building
 A sample bot configuration has been included in `samplebot.c`.
-Once this bot is configured via the IrcInfo and BotInfo structs at the top, simply run `make` to build.
+Once this bot is configured via the IrcInfo and BotInfo structs at the top, simply run `build.sh` to build both libbotty and the samplebot.

-A `botty.a` static library will be created for reuse in other bots.

 ## Features
 This bot has a few notable features.
 See `samplebot.c` for implementation details.